lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 :Required parameters:

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
-(Generally should be configured in defaults.yaml)
+(Generally configured in defaults.yaml)

 :Optional parameters:

     :branch: Git branch to fetch for the build. (default: master)
-    :build-concurrent: Whether or not to allow this job to run multiple jobs simultaneously. (default: true)
+    :build-concurrent: Set to ``true`` to allow this job to run jobs simultaneously. (default: true)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-node-label-check: Whether to check build-node labels in jobs